LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	code and documenting URL prefixes for a path prefix used when generating cluster, library, directory, file, and entity links (atoms; no default; can be specified multiple times)

 - `url_prefixes(CodeURLPrefix, DocURLPrefix)`
-	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; no default; for VSCode local URLs use `'vscode://file'`)
+	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; no default)

 - `entity_url_suffix_target(Suffix, Target)`
 	extension for entity documenting URLs (an atom; default is `'.html'`) and target separating symbols (an atom; default is `'#'`)